wp-plugins/eg-delicious-sync/readme.txt

 This feature is available in the **Tools / Delicious backup** menu.
 It backups all Delicious links and tags, and store backup file in the plugin directory.

 You can download the resulting files, or read them on a browser.
+You can also re-import them in Delicious, in case of errors.

 == Frequently Asked Questions ==